 The Ultimate Fighting Championship(UFC) has gained its desired notoriety now.
 The organisation based its original marketing on being an extreme sport, but over the last ten years it has worked its way into the mainstream.
 It lost the extremity for conformity.
-This change in the companies policy included a uniform, which put it more in touch with other American sports leagues.
+This change in the companies policy included a custom branded uniform, which put it more in touch with other American sports leagues.
 There is no competitor for the UFC today; but there was.

 The UFC was not always the monolithic behemoth it is now.
 At one point there were many young and interesting fight organisations nipping at its heals.
 There was one though that never nipped, it always took chunks out of the UFC and at times threatened to swallow it whole.
 That organisation was Pride Fighting Championship.

 Pride Fighting championships first started in 1997 and from the beginning it was a force within the combat sports world.
 It was a Japanese production and the Japanese fan-based pushed this forward.
 Pride FC was largely unknown in the western media, except for the hardcore fight fans.
 It still holds the record for largest attendance at an mixed martial arts (MMA) event which was 71,000, beating the UFC’s record by nearly 20,000.